tom-barbereau/tom-barbereau.github.io/content/contact.md

 description:
 ---

-You can reach me via email at [tbarbereau@gmail.com](mailto:tbarbereau@gmail.com) for any inquiries or collaborations.
+You can reach me via [Telegram](https://t.me/tombarbereau) for any inquiries or collaborations.
 Alternatively, you can connect with me on [LinkedIn](https://www.linkedin.com/in/tom-barbereau/) or [Twitter](https://twitter.com/TomBarbereau) to stay updated on my latest activities.

 #### Location